roomacarthur/seastainability/README.md

   - #### Issues for Users to overcome:
     - Fact checked information to provide trustworthy content.
     - Ease of navigation.
-    - Fast loating packets to make the site available to everyone.
+    - Fast loading packets to make the site available to everyone.
     - Responsive design.

 ## Design